Chicago Cares volunteers spruce up CPS schools for serve-a-thon

-CHICAGO (WLS) --Nearly 5,000 volunteers helped beautiful and fix up some Chicago Public Schools buildings on Saturday as part of the annual Chicago Cares Serve-a-thon.
+CHICAGO (WLS) --Nearly 5,000 volunteers helped beautify and fix up some Chicago Public Schools buildings on Saturday as part of the annual Chicago Cares Serve-a-thon.

 "It feels great to change the school you come into and see the result when you leave," said volunteer Kirsten Crittle.